Pre-Employment Drug Testing Laws by State

-As we enter 2021, with other states also considering new legislation, Paycor will keep this updated with any further changes to help you stay compliant.
+As other states consider new legislation, Paycor will keep this article updated with any further changes to help you stay compliant.

-With so many states (34 at last count) legalizing medical and/or recreational marijuana, the pros and cons of drug or alcohol testing job applicants has become something of a hot topic.
-Marijuana accounts for nearly half of all positive drug test results.
+With so many states (38 at last count) legalizing medical and/or recreational marijuana, the pros and cons of drug or alcohol testing job applicants has become something of a hot topic.
+Over the past five years, marijuana positivity has increased 45.2% according to Quest Diagnostics’ annual analysis of workforce drug tests.

-The question that you might be grappling with is: Do I really want to limit my talent pools by requiring that every prospective employee be tested?
-Because you can’t pick and choose; if you have a drug testing policy, it has to apply to all applicants, not just a select few.
-Check out our table for a high-level overview of state laws for applicant drug testing.
+The question you might be grappling with is: Do I really want to limit my talent pool by requiring that every prospective employee be tested?
+Because you can’t pick and choose; if you have a drug testing policy, it has to apply to all applicants.
+Check out our table for a high-level overview of state laws on pre-employment drug testing.

 State | Covered Employers | Provisions | Medical or Recreational Marijuana Legal |